dcordero/dotFiles/README.md

     - Move focus to Dock: CMD-D
 * Custom App Shortcut: (Settings -> Keyboard -> Shortcuts -> App Shortcuts)
     - Avoid Safari closing with CMD-W when having pin tabs:
-    - Application: "Safari", Menu Title: "Close Tab", Keyboard Shortcut: CMD-@
+    - Application: "Safari", Menu Title: "Close Tab", Keyboard Shortcut: CMD-W

 * Disable: Settings -> Mission Control -> When switching to an application, switch to a Space with open windows for the application